-In February and March 2019, the Strategic Commission agreed 2019/20 budgets for the Tameside and Glossop Clinical Commissioning Group (CCG) and Tameside Council.
-These budgets were set in the context of continued funding cuts in local government, and significant growing demographic and demand pressures across the health economy.
-Children's Social Care and Continuing Health Care were identified as particularly significant pressures and budgets included significant Targeted Efficiency Programme (TEP) savings targets which needed to be delivered to achieve a balanced position by 31 March 2020.
+In February and March 2020, the Strategic Commission agreed 2020/21 budgets for the Tameside and Glossop Clinical Commissioning Group (CCG) and Tameside Council.
+These budgets were set in the context of continued funding cuts in local government, and significant growing demographic and demand pressures across the health economy, with significant savings targets which needed to be delivered to achieve a balanced position by 31 March 2021.

-During 2019/20, the Strategic Commission has continued reporting on the financial position of the Tameside Health Economy as a whole in monthly Integrated Commissioning Fund (ICF) financial monitoring reports.
+During 2020/21, the Strategic Commission has continued reporting on the financial position of the Tameside Health Economy as a whole in monthly Integrated Commissioning Fund (ICF) financial monitoring reports.
 These monthly reports have been supplemented by deep dive detailed service area reports on a periodic basis.